interior dezine logo

 Quilting was a popular hobby and the finished works were often hung on the wall, used as cushion covers, bed covers and displayed with pride.

-Original fabrics and hand painted furniture inspired the interior colours prevalent.
+Original fabrics and hand painted furniture inspired the interior colors prevalent.

 These were earthy tones, greens, browns, subtle blues and cool whites.

-The early colonial furniture was originally made of softer timbers, pine, birch and maple, sometimes walnut and cherry.
+The early American Colonial furniture was originally made of softer timbers, pine, birch and maple, sometimes walnut and cherry.

 It was of honest construction and design, stool seats, solid timber boards as table tops with square legs (peg) made from straight grained logs.

 It was strong and functional.
-Later colonial furniture used mortise and tenon and dovetail joints, the cyma recta shapes, turned shapes and legs the design was more refined but still continued the honest construction.
+Later American Colonial furniture used mortise and tenon and dovetail joints, the cyma recta shapes, turned shapes and legs the design was more refined but still continued the honest construction.